Eduard Profittlich: Archbishop

 The Holy See and Estonia signed a treaty in 1935 that confirmed the legal status of the apostolic administration in Estonia.
-On 27 November 1936, Profittlich was named titular archbishop of Adrianople and on 27 December he received his episcopal consecration at the Cathedral of Saints Peter and Paul in Tallinn from Archbishop Antonino Arata, Apostolic Nuncio to Estonia.
+On 27 November 1936, Profittlich was named titular archbishop of Adrianople and on 27 December he received his episcopal consecration at the Cathedral of Saints Peter and Paul in Tallinn from Archbishop Antonino Arata, Apostolic Nuncio to Estonia, assisted by Jāzeps Rancāns, Titular Bishop of Marcopolis, Auxiliary Bishop of Riga, and Willem Cobben, S.C.I., Titular Bishop of Amathus in Palaestina, Vicar Apostolic of Finland.
 Profittlich was the first Catholic bishop in Estonia since the passage of Estonian territories to Sweden in the 17th century.

 Profittlich lost his Estonian citizenship when the Soviets occupied and absorbed Estonia in June 1940.
 Faced with a choice between using his German citizenship to return home or acceding to the Soviet demand that he take Soviet citizenship, he twice asked for papal guidance through the Secretary of State Cardinal Luigi Maglione.
 Even after Pope Pius told him he was free to choose his own course, he asked for papal instruction.
 He received the same response accompanied by advice to decide as "inspired above all by the good of the souls entrusted to him".
-He interpreted that language as advice to remain in Estonia: "the Holy Father's wish that I should stay here".
-He obtained exit visas for some Catholic priests and sisters and some Baltic Germans to leave for Germany.
+He interpreted that language as advice for him to remain in Estonia: "the Holy Father's wish that I should stay here".
+However, he obtained exit visas for some Catholic priests and sisters and some Baltic Germans to leave for Germany.